kab163/Delaunay_Triangulation/README.md

 This folder contains all the files related to the C code implementation of the Delaunay Triangulation.

-kristi.vtk: Do not modify this file.
+kristi.vtk: Shouldn't need to modify this file.
 This is the output file that is generated.
 This is a file that you can open up with visit.
 It just shows the current triangulation and is a way to check your work.

-visit_writer.c: Do not modify this file.
+visit_writer.c: Shouldn't need to modify this file.
 This is necessary for the function which outputs the file above.

 DTcode.C: This is the version of the DT code file that should be modified.
 It can be compiled with g++ (may have to use the "-std=c++11" flag), but make sure the above file is present in the same folder or you will get a compilation error.